TGlide/posts/Defying the laws of web animation.md

 ![Excali viewport](./media/Excali%20viewport.png)

 I've split said container into 5 **equal** parts, each part representing a section.
 All the sections are always sticking to the center of the screen as I said, but, once the top of the viewport passes a section trigger, the respective section is active, and all the other sections are de-activated.
+(In the sketch above, the active section is the 2nd one, but if the user scrolls down _just_ a bit, the 3rd section will be active.)

 I decided to create a helper function that, given an HTML element, returns what percentage has been traversed.
 With that, I can apply the function to our `AnimationContainer`, and determine what's the active section.
 E.g. since the triggers are at `0%`, `20%`, `40%`, `60%` and `80%`, if we've already traversed `50%` of the viewport, Then I know that the third section is the one that's active.